-Even in that Hall-Dennis era heyday of expanded programming and funding, it still wasn’t easy to sell the Board on Fraser’s plan for overhauling one more classroom and a small office on South’s third floor – but he did it.
-In 1970 South became the first high school in Ontario to have its very own 16-mm film department and a two-year course in film arts.
-Cameras, projectors, editing tables, splicing machines – all of it provided by the hapless London taxpayer.
+Even in that Hall-Dennis era heyday of expanded programming and funding, it still wasn’t easy to sell the Board on Fraser’s next plan for overhauling one more classroom and a small office on South’s third floor – but he did it.
+In 1970 South became the first high school in Ontario to have its very own 16-mm film department and a two-year course in film arts where students were kitted out with cameras, projectors, editing tables and splicing machines; all of it provided by the hapless London taxpayer.
 Movies got made and lives were changed.
-I can name at least four South vets (including a certain Chris Aikenhead) who have had careers in film, TV or photography and every one of them would acknowledge that it was Fraser Boa who aimed them in that direction.
+I can name at least four South vets (including a certain Chris Aikenhead) who have had long careers in film, TV or photography and every one of them would acknowledge that it was Fraser Boa who aimed them in that direction.

 And while that is undoubtedly true, the real reason that film didn’t get made was because I was a little preoccupied with falling in love with Kirtley Jarvis in the only class we ever took together.
-That was the second year in film for her and let the record show that she didn’t finish her film that year either.
-Indeed, neither one of us got a lick of work done all year.
+That was the second year in film for her and - let the record show - she didn’t finish her film either.
+Indeed, we were so magnificently distracted that neither one of us got a lick of work done all year.

 He never stepped into some improvisation to say, “I think this has gone far enough.”
 But he could be lacerating if he thought you were holding back.
 I remember the girl who ran crying from the room after he called a halt to some half-hearted lampoon of motherhood that was clearly going nowhere.
 She said she loved her mother and was uncomfortable doing that sort of material.
 “Then why the hell didn’t you take algebra instead?” he barked and she was out the door in a flood of tears.
-The man had exacting standards and could be brutally frank if he thought you were wasting his time.
-He cultivated a lot of friendships over his 59 years but he also made a full share of enemies.
+He demanded a lot and could be brutally frank if he thought you were wasting his time.
+He cultivated a lot of friendships over his 59 years but wielding incisiveness as sharp as that, he also managed to make a full share of enemies.